paperless-ngx/paperless-ngx/docs/api.md

 inspect at `http://<paperless-host>:<port>/api/`.
 This also documents most of the available filters and ordering fields.

-The API provides 7 main endpoints:
+The API provides the following main endpoints:

 - `/api/documents/`: Full CRUD support, except POSTing new documents.
   See below.